 Water consumption (m3)

-89% of this non-hazardous waste has a second life by being reused, recycled or valorised.
+94% of this waste is diverted from landfill, going to facilities able to give them a second life by being reused, recycled or valorised.

-Hazardous waste (Any waste that could be harmful to the environment without proper handling) represents 2 tons , which comprises oil, batteries, solvents, paints, chemicals etc. This requires special monitoring, storage and treatment.
-This waste is managed by competent and trained staff and treated by authorized contractors.
+Hazardous waste (any waste that could be detrimental to the environment without proper handling) represents only 1.5 tons , which comprises oil, batteries, solvents, paints, chemicals etc. For this reason the distinctive surveillance, storage and treatment of hazardous waste is managed by qualified staff and treated by authorized contractors.

-We were also planning to appoint a consultant expert in this field, to study potential opportunities and determine a future strategy for waste valorisation.
-Nevertheless, due to the Covid-19 pandemic, many initiatives would have been in vain.
-Not wanting to lower the magnitude of this project, we have decided to postpone it for the moment.
+We were also planning to appoint a consultant expert in this field, to study potential opportunities and determine a future strategy to further improve waste valorization.
+Nevertheless, due to the Covid-19 pandemic, many initiatives have been decelerated.
+Not wanting to lover the magnitude of this project, we have decided to postpone it for the moment.